ssrwpo/ssr/README.md

   appReducers,
   // Optionnal: An object containing the cursors required as data context appCursors,
-  // Optionnal: The content of your robots.txt robotsTxt,
+  // Optionnal: A function that returns the content of your robots.txt robotsTxt,
   // The server side router from react-router-4 ServerRouter,